 , just to name two of the most famous works by the renowned Catalan architect.

 Centre d'Art Santa Mònica

 The last Rambla is the Rambla de Santa Monica, named after a convent, now converted into a museum, the Centre d'Art Santa Mònica.
-The rambla leads to a roundabout with a 60m tall column, the Columbus Monument
+The rambla leads to a roundabout with a sixty meter tall column, the Columbus Monument

 .
 It was built in 1888 for the Universal Exposition.